 Although the heterologous boost schedules have not been approved, the UK 'Green Book' guide to immunisation notes with regards to the approved COVID-19 vaccines that, 'as the vaccines are based on the spike protein, it is likely the second dose will help to boost the response to the first dose'.
 Therefore a person receiving a heterologous boost schedule, is to be considered as immunised, and to not require additional doses of COVID-19 vaccine (Public Health England 2020a), and it is anticipated that this will apply to the Novavax vaccine if it is approved.
 If this does not apply to the Novavax vaccine then the advice of the DSMB will be sought.
-Pre-clinical data suggests that immunising with a heterologous boost schedule could generate an immune response that surpasses that of the homologous prime/boost schedule, although this is yet to be determined in humans (Spencer et al. 2021).
+Pre-clinical data suggests that immunising with a heterologous boost schedule, although this is yet to be determined in humans (Spencer et al. 2021).